How Does Teen Counseling Help Struggling Teens?

 Let’s face it–it’s tough to be a teen today.
 No longer children, but not yet adults, modern teens live in world that’s changing at a lightning fast pace.
-Teens face different pressures than their parents had to deal with and are constantly bombarded with conflicting information–and a lot of it does more harm than good.
-Teen Counseling today expands far beyond mental health disorders and provides a safe and healthy outlet to learn to better cope with their emotions, difficult situations, life skills, and making the best choices.
+Teens face different pressures than their parents had to deal with and are constantly bombarded with an abundance of conflicting information–and much of it doing more harm than good.
+Teen Counseling today expands far beyond mental health disorders and provides a safe and healthy outlet to learn to better cope with their emotions, difficult situations, life skills, and making the best choices for their futures.

 Teens are suffering from severe anxiety at an alarming rate–more than ever before.
 What’s causing the surge in anxious teens?
 A few factors to consider when assessing the anxiety epidemic:

 Electronics provide a constant distraction from reality and priorities.
 It’s easier to avoid uncomfortable feelings and situations with an electronic device at your fingertips.
 Accomplishing a task takes a lot longer, too, when you’re not fully focused and engaged.